pqabelian/abelian-community-website/docs/faq/pool-issues.md

 username=……(64 characters)
 ```

-Verify the mining pool configuration file format to see if it's registered.
-If everything looks good but you still get a `"failed"` login error, register on the mining pool's website or use the provided command.
+If everything looks good but you still get a `"failed"` login error, Please use the provided command in the foundation pool or complete registration on the Maxpool website.
 :::

 ---